AdroitAnandAI/Scalable-ML-with-Spark/README.md

 # Time Series Prediction using Random Forest

-Let's solve an ML problem in Standalone, Spark Local & Cluster mode. <br>
+This project aims to solve an ML problem in Standalone, Spark Local & Spark Cluster mode. <br>

 **Problem Statement:** The daily temperate, wind, rainfall and humidity of a location is noted from 1990~2020s.
 Given these features, build a time series model to predict the humidity in Y2021.
 To verify the model, use 2020Q4 humidity values to compare, using a metric.<br>